shawna-p/mysterious-messenger/docs/_build/html/_sources/phone-calls.rst.txt

 The only notable difference is that you should include the line ``extend ''`` right after the ``menu:`` statement and before the first choice.
 This will keep the dialogue said just before the menu on-screen while the choices are visible.

 This menu, like others, also takes a ``paraphrased`` argument for either the menu as a whole or for an individual choice.
-For more information, see [[INSERT LINK HERE]].
+For more information, see :ref:`Paraphrased Choices`.

 Note also that if you are writing out the main character's dialogue directly after a choice, the first line **does not** require a ``(pauseVal=0)`` clause.